TorrezMN/MERN-stack-template/README.md

 sh run_dev.sh
 ```

-Now you can se the project running at:
+Now you can see the project at the following url:

 ```
 https://localhost/